near/NEPs/specs/Standards/Sould Bound Token/README.md

 /// An event emitted when soul transfer is happening: all SBTs owned by `from` are transferred
-/// to `to`, and the `from` account is killed (can't receive any new SBT).
+/// to `to`, and the `from` account is banned (can't receive any new SBT).
 /// Must be emitted by an SBT registry.
-/// Registry MUST emit `Kill` whenever the soul transfer happens. type SoulTransfer {
+/// Registry MUST emit `Ban` whenever the soul transfer happens. type SoulTransfer {
   from: AccountId;
   to: AccountId;
   memo?: string;   // optional message
 }

-/// An event emitted when the `account` is killed within the emitting registry.
+/// An event emitted when the `account` is banned within the emitting registry.
 /// Must be emitted by an SBT registry.
 /// Registry must add the `account` to a blocklist and prohibit issuing SBTs to this account
 /// in the future
-/// Must be emitted by an SBT registry. type Kill {
+/// Must be emitted by an SBT registry. type Ban {
   account: AccountId;
   memo?: string;   // optional message
 }